cgcoronel/cure/README.md

 ```

 ## Add new plugins
 To add new plugins to Cure, you need to edit the .cure/.modules file and include them by specifying the repository and the startup script.
+Then, to load them, you need to restart your terminal."

 Here are some examples: